Hasselbeck's ribs and other painful matters

 The Seahawks could be better off with Seneca Wallace at full strength than with Hasselbeck at a diminished capacity.
 The new coaching staff has incorporated more quarterback movement into the offense.
 I think the staff could play to Wallace's strengths if given a full week to prepare a game plan with him at quarterback.

-Given injuries to Hasselbeck and so many others, the Seahawks badly need to beat the Bears at home in Week 3 before heading to Indianapolis in Week 4 and, mercifully, the bye in Week 5.
+Given injuries to Hasselbeck and so many others, the Seahawks badly need to beat the Bears at home in Week 3 before heading to Indianapolis in Week 4 and, but the bye is not until Week 7 (note: I updated this reference after confusing Seattle's bye with the Cardinals' bye).

 Seattle could be without 12 projected and actual starters.
 Hasselbeck, Walter Jones, Sean Locklear, Chris Spencer, Deion Branch, Brandon Mebane, Leroy Hill, Lofa Tatupu, Marcus Trufant and Josh Wilson are among those injured.
 Fullback Justin Griffith also appeared to suffer an injury Sunday, while guard Mike Wahle retired as training camp opened.
 Mora should have plenty to talk about this afternoon.